pmogilev/CalendarNotesApp/README.md

 =================
 A software engineer in the Bay Area,
 I like open source, I like Google and Android.
-Enojoy doing something interesting and exciting! :)
+Enjoy doing something interesting and exciting! :)